giuliomora/giuliomora/README.md

 - 👋 Hi, I’m @giuliomora
-- 👀 I’m interested in ...
+- 👀 I’m interested in programming 👨🏻‍💻, cybersecurity 🔐, basketball 🏀 and other great things
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently graduated in computer science 💻
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on funny and ambitious project
 - 📫 How to reach me: giulio.morandini09@gmail.com

 <!---